- Computer Vision

 Medical imaging plays a crucial role in diagnosing diseases, particularly brain abnormalities.
 Manual segmentation of MRI scans is time-consuming and prone to errors.
 AI-driven segmentation models, such as U-Net, have proven effective in automating this process with high accuracy.
 This paper introduces a machine learning–based solution using U-Net for brain MRI segmentation.

-Problem Statement: Manual segmentation of MRI scans is labor-intensive and error-prone, necessitating an automated approach.
+- Problem statement: manual segmentation of MRI scans is labor-intensive and error-prone, necessitating an automated approach.

-Objective: Develop a robust and efficient AI model to segment brain MRI scans accurately.
+- Objective: develop a robust and efficient AI model to segment brain MRI scans accurately.

 Methodology

-Dataset Preprocessing
+Dataset preprocessing

 # Resizing images to 256x256